 To recap, full-spectrum CBD has all the beneficial cannabinoids found in cannabis.
 Broad-spectrum CBD is basically the same thing.
 Broad-spectrum CBD is CBD oil that has had the THC molecule removed.
 So like full-spectrum oil, broad-spectrum CBD contains all the terpenes, flavonoids, CBD, and minor cannabinoids –- all the good stuff.
 But it doesn’t have any THC.

 On one hand, that’s great for people who don’t want any THC in their system.
 This is particularly useful for people who are routinely drug tested.
-On the other hand, no THC means the entourage effect isn’t as effective.
+On the other hand, no THC means the entourage effect of these strains isn’t as effective.

 Is Full-Spectrum CBD Psychoactive?